Base 10

 PE:

-Our PE sessions for the Summer term will be taught every Monday by our crossbar instructor and every Thursday we have swimming (up to the 21st November).
-Please come to school in your PE kit on these days (red or white top, black hoodie and black shorts or trousers).
-Additionally, we take part in the Mile Run twice a week.
+Our PE sessions for the Summer term will be taught every Monday by our crossbar instructor and every Thursday we have outdoor learning.
+Please come to school in your PE kit on a Monday (red or white top, black hoodie and black shorts or trousers).
+Additionally, we take part in the Mile Run once a week and mile walk four days a week.
 No jewellery is allowed during PE sessions.
 Earrings will need to be removed or covered with tape.

 Year 4 Multiplication Tables Check (MTC):